gravitational/teleport/docs/4.1/architecture/users.md

 <!--TODO: Production topic-->

 External users are users stored elsewhere within an organization.
-Examples include Github, Active Directory (AD) or any identity store with an OpenID/OAuth2 or SAML endpoint.
+Examples include Github, Active Directory (AD), OIDC, or any identity store with an OpenID/OAuth2 or SAML endpoint.

 !!! tip "Version Warning":